 It also subdivides those zones in 132 "local geographic areas" or LGAs.
 (You can find more information about these areas here.)

-The right-hand column in the table below shows the latest active caseload for each of those local areas.
-The mini line charts in the adjacent column show the caseload history for each area.
+The right-hand column in the table below shows the latest active caseload for each of those local areas, along with mini-line charts depicting the caseload history for each area since mid-April 2020.
 (Note the scale of vertical axis is not the same for each line chart; it's specific to each local area's case history.)

 The table may not display fully on mobile devices or small screens.
 In that case, you can also click here to open a standalone version in a new browser tab.